autoexecbat-ctf/write-ups/hkcertctf2024/morph/README.md

 Perhaps the decompilation fails to shows all the nesting from my default setting.
 But let's assume it calls the functions in the same way, as suggested by a quick glance through the assembly codes.

+_I learned from the write-up discussion that it is due to the `noreturn` attribute resulted from the xor'ed code._

 ```cpp
 decompress((char *)verify_0, 86, 50);
   if ( verify_0(&flag) )